-NASA Aviation Safety Reporting System (ASRS) What is ASRS?
+NASA Aviation Safety Reporting System (ASRS)

+What is ASRS?
 It is a program funded by the FAA and administered by the National Aeronautics and Space Administration (NASA).

 Under the ASRS program, ATO employees may submit information that NASA will de-identify, except where it involves criminal activities or accidents, before submitting to the respective agencies participating in the program.

 Reports and information are available at http://asrs.arc.nasa.gov/.
-JO 7200.20B action was inadverten; action did not involve a criminal offense, accident; or action under 49 United States Code, Section 44709, which discloses a lack of qualification or competency; and The employee shows proof that within 10 days after the occurrence, he/she completed and submitted When completing a VSRP report, employees may choose to electronically submit a copy of their VSRP report to ASRS via the VSRP database.

-NASA Aviation Safety Reporting System (ASRS) Protections: When an employee submits an ASRS report, disciplinary action may not be taken for a reported event if all of the following conditions are met:
+NASA Aviation Safety Reporting System (ASRS)

+Protections: When an employee submits an ASRS report, disciplinary action may not be taken for a reported event if all of the following conditions are met: